What is a Slip Connector and how does it work?

 The slip connectors are available in stainless steel for connection to a chimney liner and also in 22 gauge black steel for use with stove pipe.

-The use of a slip connector is the easiest possible way to extend the length of the snout on a liner.
-A slip connector is simpler to use than a snout that is 22" or longer.
+Use of this product is the easiest possible way to extend the length of the snout on a liner, simpler to use than a snout that is 22" or longer.